-- 2. The Seniority list will show the name, start date, and classification for all employees. - 3.
-Leaves of absences under Article 16 will not affect employees' seniority or their entitlement for vacation leave and other benefits. - 4.
-Time spent by an employee on the recall list will not constitute a break in continuity of service. - 5.
-Seniority will be lost and employment will terminate if an employee:

-- (a) Resigns; - (b) Is discharged; - (c) Is absent without leave without just cause; - (d) After lay-off, fails to report for work after seven (7) calendar days notice; - (e) Accepts a severance allowance pursuant to the Employment Standards Act; or, - (f) Is laid off for a continuous period equal to one (1) year.
+- 8.02 The Seniority list will show the name, start date, and classification for all employees.
+Seniority lists will be posted quarterly with a copy sent to the Union office. - 8.03 Leaves of absences under Article 16 will not affect employees' seniority or their entitlement for vacation leave and other benefits. - 8.04 Time spent by an employee on the recall list will not constitute a break in continuity of service. - 8.05 Seniority will be lost and employment will terminate if an employee: - (a) Resigns; - (b) Is discharged; - (c) Is absent without leave without just cause; - (d) After lay-off, fails to report for work after fourteen (14) calendar days notice.
+Notice will be by phone or electronic messaging; - (e) Accepts a severance allowance pursuant to the Employment Standards Act; or, - (f) Is laid off for a continuous period equal to one (1) year.